dimension-breaker/global-chat-ui/README.md

-*This project is in progress.
+*Warning: this project is in progress.

 ### Running Instance
 https://solidwaterslayer.github.io/global-chat-ui/